-The standards used for the facility evaluations are the 2010 ADA Standards for Accessible Design, the 2016 California Building Code, and the Accessibility Guidelines for Outdoor Developed Areas.
+The standards used for the facility evaluations are the 2010 ADA Standards and the 2016 CBC.
+Without meticulous record keeping, it's hard to date construction and alteration projects to determine qualifying safe harbor exclusions.
 Building codes are revised every few years.
 The barrier evaluations provide an assessment of current conditions as viewed by current code and provide a baseline for future barrier removal.